Black-sys-dot/cat-and-dog-classifier/README.md

 <br>
 Is it Cool? 😎:
 <br>
 I’d say it’s okay.
 It’s trained on like 500 examples, I think, because I built it many days ago, and now I’m writing this README.
-I know, right?
-Super hardworking.
+Super hardworking, I know right.
 So, as the hardworking person I am, I tested it on like 4 examples from the training set (I guess).
 Pretty sure I didn’t test it on the test set though, but who knows? 🤷‍♂️ So yeah, that’s where we’re at.
 Go figure.
 <br>
 <br>